Hepatitis C is the most common chronic blood-borne illness in the United States. It affects about

-You might wonder if a natural delivery increases the risk of mother-to-child transmission of the virus.
+You might wonder if a vaginal birth increases the risk of mother-to-child transmission of the virus.
 Based on the research, that doesn’t appear to be the case.

 However, hepatitis C can be transmitted through contact with infected blood, so the CDC advises against breastfeeding if you have cracked or bleeding nipples.